davidholiday/ZITS/README.md

     List<Long> returnedTokensList = zkClusterClient.getAvailableTokens(true, 1000);

-Lastly, now that Zookeeper already has a token field set up at a given path, any new ZITS clients you create need to be created using a different constructor.
+Lastly, now that Zookeeper already has a token field set up at a given path, any new ZITS clients you create needs to be created using a different constructor.
 For example:

     String zkConnectS = "localhost:2181";
     String zkNodeBasePathS = "/flarp/schmoo/stuff/foo";